-Islet cell hypertrophy is most often a diagnosis of exclusion after an islet cell tumor is sought but not identified.
+Non-insulinoma pancreatogenous hypoglycemia syndrome (NIPH) is most often a diagnosis of exclusion after an islet cell tumor is sought but not identified.
 Diazoxide or octreotide has been used, and partial pancreatectomy may be required for refractory cases.

 Drugs that cause hypoglycemia, including alcohol, must be stopped.

-Most hypoglycemia is caused by drugs used to treat diabetes mellitus (including surreptitious use); insulin-secreting tumors are rare causes.
+Most hypoglycemia is caused by medications used to treat diabetes mellitus (including surreptitious use); insulin-secreting tumors are rare causes.

-If etiology is unclear, do a 48- or 72-hour fast with measurement of plasma glucose at regular intervals and whenever symptoms occur.
+If the etiology of hypoglycemia is unclear, do a 48- or 72-hour fast with measurement of plasma glucose at regular intervals and whenever symptoms occur.